 The Build-Operate-Transfer ensures that you have maximum control over your or your overseas development team.
 You make all (or nearly all) of the rules and have a lot of control over your team’s processes.
 Furthermore, the final delivery can be tied to performance-related metrics, giving you additional leverage in exercising control over your outsourcing team.

 2.5.
 Better fit your corporate culture

 The Build-Operate-Transfer model allows you to take connectivity to a whole new level.
 BOT makes it possible for you to start fostering your corporate culture from the very beginning.
 This includes staff selection and direct communication between your company’s customers and the outsourcing team.
 It also becomes easier to coordinate best practices from in-house to outsourced development teams.

 3. Why should you choose the Build-Operate-Transfer model?

-With the contribution of the experienced teams with advanced technologies, the partners don’t have to spend time on self-learning and research whilst they can concentrate on developing ideas for their products and strategy in long term.
-The talents and expertise teams allow businesses to attract and retain more team members.
+With the contribution of the experienced teams with advanced technologies, the partners don’t have to spend time on self-learning and research whilst they can concentrate on developing ideas for their products and strategy in the ong term.
+The talents and expertise of teams allow businesses to attract and retain more team members.
 Thanks to that, productivity is enhanced in turn.
-Develop, innovate and deliver products by experience to ensure quality and keep your business stay ahead of your competitor
+Develop, innovate,Before and deliver products by experience to ensure quality and keep your business stay ahead of your competitor

 Most enterprises would like to operate the business themselves to save costs as much as possible.
 However, there has always been an exception.
 To clarify, if you plan to build and operate a new one in a new market, It may cost you more than you expect.
 Instead, we have teams and experts who live and work in the market over time to deeply understand the culture, workforce, legal issues, and so on.
 Therefore, spending money on the right team to do the right action and solution provides short-term and long-term cost savings.